aceiro/kafka-tutorial/README.md

 # Kafka Tutorial
 ### This is a _step-by-step_ Kafka Tutorial to move you from beginner to advanved level in Kafka.
 This tutorial was inspired from [Apache Kafka course](https://www.udemy.com/course/apache-kafka/) that I recommed a lot.

+This is a _step-by-step_ example that shows some importants things existing on Apache Kafka.
+In this case, consumer and producer are integrated to produce data from Twitter API using filters, streams and others "kafkaesque" to Elasticsearch.

 ## This repository contains the structure below:
 - kafka-basics
 - kafka-producer-twitter